TaoRuijie/ECAPA-TDNN/README.md

 python trainSpeakerNet.py --eval --initial_model pretrain.model
 ```

-We will release the code of AS-norm later.
+With AS-norm, this system performs `EER: 0.86`, we will release the code of AS-norm later.

+***

 ### Reference